surbhiigoell/C-_Project/README.md

-# C-_project
+# Travellado
-this is a C++ project made by me in class 12th.
+A CLI project implementing travel management system.

+It is developed using #C++
-the project is about tour and travel management system. it has a command line interface.
+it has a command line interface.

 this project uses basic concepts of C++ like-